Hardcoreprawn/architecture/input/posts/solutions/architecture-review-board.md

 ---
 ## Synopsis

-An ARB can be perceived as slowing or delaying decisions and delivery, but that is largely due to poor implementation.
+A frequent perception of ARBs from Agile teams is poor and that they delay decisions and delivery.
 Properly implemented, an ARB allows an organisation to be more open and transparent and can empower local decision-making within a team or POD.

 ## Introducing the ARB